cakephp/docs/en/plugins.rst

 Loading a Plugin
 ================

-After installing a plugin and setting up the autoloader, you may need to load the plugin.
+After installing a plugin and setting up the autoloader, you should load the plugin.
 You can load plugins one by one, or all of them with a single method::